Pedro Cea

 José Pedro Cea Urriza (1 September 1900 – 18 September 1970) was a Uruguayan football player as a striker and coach.

 Playing career

 Club career

-Cea was born in MontevideoMontevideo.
+Cea was born in Redondela, Spain.
 At club level, he played for Nacional, where he won several Uruguayan championships.

 International career

 Cea made his debut for Uruguay in November 1923.
 He was part of Uruguay's championship-winning team at the 1923 South American Championship.

 In 1924 Cea again won a continental championship as Uruguay won their fifth title at the 1924 tournament.

 Cea won gold medals at both the 1924 and 1928 Summer Olympics.

 He was Uruguay's leading goalscorer in the 1930 FIFA World Cup.
 He scored the crucial equalising goal in the World Cup final against Argentina, levelling the score to 2–2 in the 57th minute; Uruguay went on to win 4–2.
+He also won the first-ever FIFA World Cup Silver Boot.

 Cea played his last international match in 1932, having played 27 times for la Celeste.